 Analysis: Checking Raval and Ramanathan

 A seminal paper from Raval and Ramanathan (1989)1The original paper was published in Nature in 1989, but is behind a paywall.
 Fortunately, it was reprinted in a conference proceeding soon after; that’s the link I’ve offered. defines the normalized greenhouse effect, \nghe, and indicates that, in the absence of lapse rate or water vapor feedbacks, \nghe wouldn’t be expected to change as the surface temperature increases.
-In this analysis, I investigate their mathematical analysis to try to understand what if any assumptions are involved.
+In the following exploratory analyses, I investigate R&R’s mathematical analysis to try to understand what if any assumptions are involved.

 Table of Contents